Qt Graphs Overview for 3D

 Qt Graphs supports the following axis types:

 An axis can be set up to show a line or a grid.
-Both axis types are specializations of the QAbstract3DAxis class or the AbstractAxis3D QML type.
+Both axis types are specializations of the QAbstract3DAxis class or the Abstract3DAxis QML type.

-A value axis can be given a range of values and segment and subsegment counts to divide the range into.
-Labels are drawn between each segment.
-Grid lines are drawn between each segment and each subsegment.
-The value axis is implemented using the QValue3DAxis class or the ValueAxis3D QML type.
+For a value axis, you can set a range of values and segment and subsegment counts to divide the range.
+Labels are drawn between each segment by default.
+Grid lines are drawn between each segment and each subsegment by default.
+The value axis is implemented using the QValue3DAxis class or the Value3DAxis QML type.

 A category axis has named ranges and adjustable range widths.
 It is divided into equal-sized categories based on the data window size defined by the axis range.
-Labels are drawn to the positions of categories, if provided.
-Grid lines are drawn between categories, if visible.
-A category axis is implemented using the QCategory3DAxis class or the CategoryAxis3D QML type.
+Labels are drawn to the positions of categories by default, if provided.
+Grid lines are drawn between categories by default.
+A category axis is implemented using the QCategory3DAxis class or the Category3DAxis QML type.

 If no axes are set explicitly for a graph, temporary default axes with no labels are created.
 These default axes can be modified via axis accessors, but as soon as any axis is set explicitly for a particular orientation, the default axis for that orientation is destroyed.